 |COSTS BILLED BY HOME SCHOOL|

-Tuition: BCGS Consortium students pay their home school’s tuition rate directly to their home institutions.
+Tuition: KCJS Consortium students from BU, Brown, Chicago, Cornell, Emory, UPenn, Stanford, Washington University in St. Louis will be billed by your home school at your school’s regular tuition rate.
 It covers tuition, course excursions, most course materials, some local transportation and cultural activities.
 It does not cover housing, meals, airfare, medical insurance, some course materials, personal travel, and personal expenses.

 |OUT-OF-POCKET EXPENSES NOT BILLED TO STUDENTS (ESTIMATED)|

-Meals: The cost for meals and food will vary widely depending on individual spending habits.
-Costs can be kept down by preparing their own meals and only eating out occasionally.
+Meals: The cost for meals and food will vary depending on housing options and individual spending habits.

 Cellphone: All students are required to have a working cell phone capable of making and receiving both local and international calls throughout the duration of the program.